 If a pet owner suspects that their animal has consumed a harmful substance, they should seek veterinary care as soon as possible.
 Darling recommended that pet owners save emergency numbers into their phones so they are prepared in case of emergency.
 The American Society for the Prevention of Cruelty to Animals (ASPCA) animal poison control center hotline is 888-426-4435.

-That there are certain things pets should not eat does not mean that owners shouldn’t treat their furry friend to a sampling of the feast; however, doing so in moderation and being careful about the type of food they share are key.
+That there are certain things pets should not eat does not mean that owners shouldn’t treat their furry friend to a sampling of the feast; however, doing so in moderation and being careful about the type of food they share are key to a pet-friendly Thanksgiving.

 “Some foods that you can give your pet are small amounts of white meat turkey, raw or steamed green beans, carrots with no seasoning, pumpkin, and apples,” Darling said.
 “A dog might enjoy a bully stick, dental chew, a Kong stuffed with their favorite treats, or a food puzzle toy.”